Atomtronic multi-terminal Aharonov-Bohm interferometer

-\paragraph{Discussion.---} We propose a multi-functional atomtronic device with a three-terminal ring circuit.
-In the low energy regime, transport through the device is realized with density waves.
-The flux controls the conductance of the source-ring interface yielding a maximal current for $\Omega=0$ and minimal for $\Omega=\frac{1}{2}$. {\it In particular, by tuning $\Omega$, our setup controls the type of reflection with a crossover from an Andreev-like to a normal one.} This effect opens up a new sensing technique for rotation detection.
-By carefully measuring the properties of the reflected density wave, the value of flux can be subsequently obtained, with positive reflection indicating a value of flux close to half-integer.
-In our setup the flux can be read out via the {\it in-situ} atom density which could be done in a non-destructive manner.
-We note that for any value of flux both drains have symmetric currents.
-We believe the phase of the Bose-Einstein condensate interacting with the flux induces this symmetry.
+\paragraph{Discussion.---} We propose a multi-functional atomtronic device with a three-terminal ring circuit. \revA{We study the setup with a continuous potential as well as a lattice with $L=3$ ring sites and extensive leads. } In the low energy regime for the lattice setup, transport through the device is realized with density waves.
+The flux controls the conductance of the source-ring interface yielding a maximal current for $\Omega=0$ and minimal for $\Omega=\frac{1}{2}$. {\it By tuning $\Omega$, our setup controls the type of reflection with a crossover from negative Andreev-like to a normal one.} \revA{This effect opens up a new way to control the transport of density waves, as well as detect flux in the system.
+The value of flux can be obtained by measuring the reflection, with positive reflection indicating a value of flux close to half-integer.
+While we studied Andreev-reflections of relatively small density waves, given its wave-origin and persistence in the GPE regime~\cite{haug2019andreev}, we expect larger density waves to show similar behavior~\cite{daley2008andreev}.
+The density wave in lattice systems can be read out via the {\it in-situ} atom density with state-of-the-art atom microscopes~\cite{sherson2010single}.
+For the low-energy transport, the transport is carried by collective density wave excitations of the atomic condensate.
+In contrast to the non-equilibrium regime, the flux controls only the magnitude, but not the direction of the current into the leads.
+For a 1D Bose-Liquid ring coupled to two leads, the low-energy current is known to be independent of flux~\cite{tokuno2008dynamics}.
+Here, only the persistent current within the ring couples to the flux, while the transmission is flux independent.
+For low-energy currents, we believe this is also true for three leads systems, yielding the observed non-directional currents.
+However, finite size effects can change the effective coupling strength between ring and leads~\cite{tokuno2008dynamics}.
+Flux causes substantial shifts of the energy levels in small rings, likely leading to a decreased effective ring-lead coupling and transmission for half-flux. }

 Far from the ground state, the system is characterized by a substantially different dynamics.
-By analysing both the non-interacting (Landauer formalism) and the strongly interacting systems (Lindblad) dynamics, we can control in which drain the current flows. {\it By choosing the flux around $\Omega=(2k+1)/4$, $k$ being integer, we find a non-reciprocal behavior where we can direct the flow into either of the drains}.
+We analyse the dynamics for \revA{continuous} non-interacting (Landauer formalism), dilute (continuous 2D GPE) and \revA{discrete} strongly interacting limit (Bose-Hubbard lattice with Lindblad). \revA{The flux controls the direction of the current in all three regimes}. \revB{Our work shows that control over the directionality is robust, appearing for zero, weak and strong interactions, as well as for exactly one-dimensional and finite two-dimensional systems. } {\it By choosing the flux around $\Omega=(2k+1)/4$, $k$ being integer, we find a non-reciprocal behavior where we can direct the flow into either of the drains}.
 With this effect we can switch the matter-wave between different output terminals to realize a transistor or a rotation sensor.